 Qantas shares soar on financing deal as rivals cut more capacity

-Qantas Airways Ltd on Wednesday secured A$1.05 billion ($627.8 million) against its aircraft fleet to help it ride out the coronavirus crisis, sending shares up 30%, as airlines in the Asia-Pacific region sliced away capacity and jobs.
+Qantas Airways Ltd on Wednesday secured A$1.05 billion ($627.8 million) against its aircraft fleet to help it ride out the coronavirus crisis, sending its shares soaring, as airlines in the Asia-Pacific region sliced away capacity and jobs.

-The Qantas financing of seven Boeing Co 787-9s for up to 10 years at a 2.75% interest rate showed there is still low-cost funding available to airlines with strong fundamentals, even as the global industry calls for more government aid to help replace an estimated $250 billion of lost revenue in 2020.
+Qantas raised the financing against seven of its Boeing Co 787-9s for up to 10 years at a 2.75% interest rate, showing there is still low-cost funding available to airlines with strong fundamentals even as the global industry calls for more government aid to help replace an estimated $250 billion of lost revenue in 2020.
 "Over the past few years we've significantly strengthened our balance sheet and we're now able to draw on that strength under what are exceptional circumstances," Qantas Chief Executive Alan Joyce said in a statement.

-Air New Zealand Ltd, which plans to cut up to 30% of its staff, has also warned it could re-emerge as a smaller airline once the coronavirus situation subsides.
-Other Asian carriers have deepened capacity cuts, with Thai Airways International PCL on Tuesday cancelling nearly all of its international flights as demand for travel slumps amid the coronavirus outbreak.
+The airline's shares had their biggest intraday gain, rising as much as 31% before closing 26% higher.
+The broader Australian market was up 5.5%.
+Qantas has cut all international flights and put two-thirds of its 30,000 staff on leave but so far has maintained its investment-grade credit rating.

-Japan Airlines Co Ltd said on Tuesday it would cut flights on international routes from the country by about 64% between March 29 and April 30.
-Boeing Co's chief financial officer said that on Tuesday the U.S. aerospace industry urgently needs credit to cope with the coronavirus pandemic but that "markets essentially are closed" to new debt.
+The airline said it would operate some flights to Australia, Los Angeles, Hong Kong, Shanghai and Pacific Islands through the end of May, but 95% of its international schedule had been cancelled.
+Other Asian carriers have slashed capacity further, with Thai Airways International PCL on Tuesday cancelling nearly all international flights.

-U.S. lawmakers are nearing agreement on a $61 billion rescue package for the aviation sector that would include $25 billion in payroll grants for passenger airlines weathering a sharp falloff in travel demand amid rising coronavirus outbreaks, three people briefed on the matter said.
-Data firm Cirium on Tuesday estimated the number of aircraft placed in storage since January had climbed to 3,500 - up 1,000 from a day earlier - as more airlines ground planes.
+Japan Airlines Co Ltd plans to cut international flights from Japan by about 64% between March 29 and April 30.
+Boeing Co's chief financial officer has said "markets essentially are closed" to new debt for the aerospace industry.

-Taxiways, maintenance hangars and even runways at major airports are being transformed into giant parking lots. ($1 = 1.6725 Australian dollars)
+U.S. lawmakers are nearing agreement on a $61 billion rescue package for the aviation sector that would include $25 billion in payroll grants for passenger airlines, three people briefed on the matter said.
+Data firm Cirium on Tuesday estimated the number of aircraft placed in storage since January had climbed about 40% in a day to 3,500.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)